 View your plan for your business, in fact, view your plans for your life through this lens.
+You can consult outside your business using a coach if need be.
 As long as you keep steering the rocket in the right direction, and correcting when you’re off course, you are on the right track.

 I dive deeper into building $10 million+ businesses in a recent free eBook I released, The 8 Figure Blueprint.
 To learn the mistakes business owners make, and how to avoid them, download the eBook here.